 The FDA’s proposed deeming rule must go through a public notice and comment process before the agency can implement the rule, and the FDA will likely make changes to the rule in response to this process.
 Given the large volume of comments the agency will receive, it will take at least a year, if not longer, for the FDA to implement the final rule.
 Thus, it is unclear when the FDA will release final regulations on e-cigarettes.

 The FDA’s website on e-cigarettes is a good resource for following the agency’s next moves regarding e-cigarette regulation.

-Although the FDA's ability to regulate e-cigarettes is somewhat limited, local and state governments may create much stronger restrictions on e-cigarettes, up to and including a complete ban on their sale or use.
-If you have any questions about the e-cigarette court decision or creating new restrictions on e-cigarettes, please submit your question to us.
+Even though the FDA has taken steps toward regulating e-cigarettes, local and state governments may still adopt laws regulating e-cigarettes, including restrictions on their sale or use.
+If you have any questions about the FDA’s proposed regulation of e-cigarettes, please submit your question to us.

-For more information about legal limits on e-cigarettes, please see our associated FAQ “Are There Restrictions on the Use or Sale of E-Cigarettes?” and our fact sheet “Electronic Cigarettes: How They Are – and Could Be – Regulated.”
+For more information about legal limits on e-cigarettes, please see our associated FAQs “Are There Any Restrictions on How E-Cigarettes May Be Used or Sold?” and “FDA’s Proposed Tobacco Products Regulation: What Does the Deeming Rule Do?,” as well as our fact sheet “Electronic Cigarettes: How They Are – and Could Be – Regulated.”